kylecorry31/kylecorry31.github.io/_recipes/veggie-burger.md

 ## Ingredients

 - 1-2 shoots of kale
-- 1-2 packages of quinoa
+- 1 cup of dry quinoa
 - 2 sweet potatoes
 - 1 can of black beans
-- Quarter of a red pepper
+- Half of a red pepper
-- Quarter of an onion
+- Half of an onion
-- Tomato
-- Lettuce
-- Whole wheat buns
-- 1 tsp of salt
-- 1 tsp of pepper
-- 1 tsp of adobo
+- 2 - 3 tsp of adobo
-- A pinch of garlic powder

 ## Directions

-1. Preheat oven to 400 degrees
+1. Preheat oven to 400 degrees (skip this if cooking on stovetop/grill)
-2. Follow directions on quinoa to cook it in microwave
+2. Cook quinoa
-3. Using a fork, poke holes in the sweet potatoes and cover them with plastic wrap and microwave for 5 minutes
+3. Microwave or boil sweet potatoes
 4. Chop red pepper, onions and kale and toss into a mixing bowl
 5. Drain black beans and add to the mixing bowl
 6. Add the sweet potatoes and quinoa to the bowl
-7. Add salt, pepper, adobo, and garlic powder
+7. Add adobo to taste
-8. Mix and mash all the ingredients together until it has the consistency of cookie dough
+8. Mix and mash all the ingredients together
 9. Pour mixture onto a pan and form into patties
-10. Bake for 20-30 minutes
+10. Bake for 20-30 minutes or cook on stovetop/grill until golden brown and firm
-11. Turn oven off and add cheese and let sit in oven
-12. Slice a tomato and lettuce and add to the top of the burger and put in a bun